holly-cummins/quarkus-minecraft-observability-extension/README.md

 There are two ways to do this:

 - Java edition of Minecraft.
 This has a nice desktop icon, but it means the code needs to be upgraded every time a new client is released.
 The libraries do not have much backwards compatibility between releases.
-- The client in the Minecraft library.
+- The client in the Forge Minecraft library.
 This ensures compatibility with the server.
 To launch it, run

 ```
 cd modded-minecraft
-./gradlew runServer
+./gradlew runClient
 ```

 In either case, start a multiplayer game, and connect to `localhost:25565`.